 Find Cheap Motorcycle Insurance Quotes in Your Area

 Following motorcycle license requirements can help you avoid hefty fines and even jail time.
 If you plan to drive a motorcycle, we recommend having the appropriate credentials — especially since it typically only takes a few weeks and is relatively inexpensive.

 - Penalties for driving without a motorcycle license

 Do You Need a Motorcycle License to Drive a Motorcycle?

 Every state requires you to have a motorcycle license, motorcycle permit or a motorcycle endorsement to drive a motorcycle.
 The process to get a motorcycle license will vary depending on which state you live in, but you can typically expect the following rules to apply.

 Motorcycle permits: In most states, anyone under age 18 must obtain a motorcycle permit before they can apply for a motorcycle license.
 The minimum age requirement to get a motorcycle permit in most states is either 15 or 16 years old.
 To get a motorcycle permit, you must:

 Motorcycle license: The motorcycle licensing process is similar to the steps to getting a permit.
 You'll have to complete a motorcycle safety course or pass a motorcycle road test and a knowledge exam.
 It's possible to get a motorcycle license without a driver's license.

 Do You Need a Motorcycle License to Drive Mopeds or Scooters?

 License requirements for mopeds and scooters depend on your state and the vehicle's engine size — 50cc is the usual cutoff.
-If your moped or scooter has an engine that is 50 cubic centimeters (cc) or smaller, some states only require a standard driver's license or learner's permit.
+If your moped or scooter has an engine that is 50 cubic centimeters (cc) or smaller, some states like California only require a standard driver's license or learner's permit.
 Other states don't require any license but do impose age limits.